SpeckyYT/SpeckyBot/.idea/README.md

 ### Channel Topic Filters

-You want to have certain restrictions on channels without having a lot of trouble setting it up?
-Well, Specky Bot has what you need!
+You want to have certain restrictions on your channels without having a lot of trouble setting it up?
+Well, SpeckyBot has what you need!
-Just add one of the channel topic filters in the channel description and you are good to go!
+Just add one or more of these channel topic filters in the channel's description and you are good to go!
 `[NO-BOTS]`, `[ALTERNATING]`, `[ONE-WORD]`, `[NO-NSFW]` and `[NO-MEDIA]` are the available filters.

 ## Any commands to try out?